thuanle123/GameOfCards/SCRUM/README.md

-This is where all SCRUM related documents are stored.
+SCRUM related documents
+Todo: Reupload all of the file to make it cleaner.